Ring Alarm Review

 • Is Ring Alarm wireless?

-No, like most DIY home security systems, Ring is fairly easy to install.
-Just be sure you follow the step-by-step instructions.
-Plan to spend about 20-30 minutes on installation and setup.
+No, like most DIY home security systems, Ring is easy to install.
+We used the Ring app to follow the step-by-step instructions and were up and running in around 30 minutes.

 • Is Ring compatible with Alexa?

 Yes, Ring is compatible with Alexa.
-Both Ring and Alexa are owned by Amazon, so it only makes sense that they play well together.3
+Both Ring and Alexa are owned by Amazon, so it only makes sense that they play well together.

 • How much does Ring Alarm cost?